Asqatasun/Asqatasun/docs/en/10_Install_doc/Docker/README.md

 ### Build locally with locally built Asqatasun

-You van also hack the Dockerfile to use your own locally compiled Asqatsun in your Docker.
+You can also hack the Dockerfile to use your own locally compiled Asqatsun in your Docker.
 To do so, in the Dockerfile comment the following lines

 ```